ceremcem/multistrap-helpers/install-to-disk/README.md

 # 1. Create a config file

 1. Name your installation (eg. "mysystem")
 2. Copy `./config-example.sh` as `config-mysystem.sh` and edit accordingly.
-You can use `get-disk-tag.sh` to get partition UUID's of your disk.
+3. First, assign the `wwn=` variable by using `./get-disk-info.sh` (and then `./get-disk-info.sh /dev/sdX`).
+4. Give a name to your LVM volumes by setting `lvm_name=` variable.
+This is usually the same as your installation name (eg. mysystem).
+5. Do not set any other variables at this point.
+Further instructions will be clarified within the next steps.

-3. (Optional, recommended) To prevent any possible mistakes, use `$c` variable instead of `./config-mysystem.sh`:
+> Optional: To prevent any possible mistakes, use `$c` variable instead of `./config-mysystem.sh`:
+>

-        export c="./config-mysystem.sh"
+>        export c="./config-mysystem.sh"

-# Creating Bootable System

-Either use a real disk or a disk image to test your installation on VirtualBox.

-"_DISK_" is either "disk.img" or "/dev/sdX" where sdX is your target drive.

-# FIXME: Create a disk image (if necessary)

-> NOTE: There is currently a bug with using disk image.
-> We can not install GRUB to the image.
-Rest of the scripts
-> work just well, like creating, partitioning, attaching and detaching.

-1. `./create-disk-image $c`

-# Install to Physical Disk
+# 2. Install to the Physical Disk

 1. Create the designed partition layout: